arun-praj/Sentiment-Analysis/README.md

     * n-> count of corpus
         - corpus -> total document set

+# TF_IDF problems:

+    - bow and tf-idf approach semantic information is not stored.
+    - TF_IDF impportance to uncommon words.
+    - chance of overfitting

+# Word2Vec

+    - Each word is basically represented as a vector of 32 or more dimension instead of a singular number.
+    - Here the semantic information and relation between different words is also preserved.

 # How to convert Text to Vectorizer

     - We can use either CountVectorizer or TfidfTransfomer